How Do Text Message Reminders Work? SMS vs Push Notifications

 Yes. allora is a reminder service that works entirely through text messages.
 You text what you need to remember to a phone number, and it texts you back at the right time.
 There is no app to download - reminders arrive as regular SMS messages in your text thread.

-Text messages have a 98% open rate compared to roughly 50% for push notifications.
+Text messages have a 98% open rate (Gartner) compared to roughly 20% for push notifications (MobiLoud, 2025).
 SMS messages sit in your message thread until you deal with them, while push notifications get buried in a stack with social media alerts and promotions.
 People check their texts habitually, making SMS a more reliable delivery channel for reminders.

 You send a text message describing what you want to be reminded about.
 The service parses your message, figures out the right time to remind you, and sends you a text back at that time.
 Some services like allora also understand messy, unstructured input - you can text a brain dump and it will sort out the individual tasks and reminders automatically.